Topical alignment in online social systems: Topical Alignment

-In Section~\ref{sec:inter} we verified that there is a correlation between users average similarity with friends and mentioned users.
+There is a correlation between users average similarity with followees and mentioned users.
 It indicates that users, on average, follow and mention other users in a similar fashion with respect to topical similarity.
 However, until now, we did not provide a way to verify to which degree similarity among users is an indicator of their connections.
 In other words, we would like to know if topical similarity might be an effective way to predict relationships between users.
-Our question here is the following: is it possible to predict a user's friends from a group of randomly selected users looking only at the similarity between them?
+Our question here is the following: is it possible to infer a user's followees or mentions from a group of randomly selected users looking only at the similarity between them?

 Using pools of users of different sizes, we try to extract from them all the connections of a central user considering their relative similarities.
-In this case, a pool always contains all the friends of the user mixed with other randomly selected users from the entire population.
+In this case, a pool always contains all the user's followees user mixed with other randomly selected users from the entire population.
 To create pools of different sizes we use a multiplicative factor $k$.
-The size of a pool is given by $k \times |fr(u)|$ where $fr(u)$ is the set of friends of user $u$ and $|fr(u)|$ is its cardinality.
-Thus, with $k=1$ the pool only contains $u$'s friends; for $k=2$ the pool will be constituted by all of $u$'s friends and the same number of random users.
-With $k=3$ we have all $u$'s friends and twice random users and so on until we reached pools of $60$ or $80$ times the size of the original set.
+The size of a pool is given by $k \times |fr(u)|$ where $fr(u)$ is the set of followees of user $u$ and $|fr(u)|$ is its cardinality.
+Thus, with $k=1$ the pool only contains $u$'s followees; for $k=2$ the pool will be constituted by all of $u$'s followees and the same number of random users.
+With $k=3$ we have all $u$'s followees and twice random users and so on until we reached pools of $60$ or $80$ times the size of the original set.

 Once we created the pools, the similarity between central user $u$ and all the users in the pool is computed.
 After that, a set with the same size of $fr(u)$ and containing the users that were most similar to $u$ is returned.
-Finally, this set is compared with the original set of friends of user $u$.
-To quantify the effectiveness of this method we calculated the average PPV(positive predictive values) for all the central users, i.e., the average of the fraction of friends that were correctly predicted.
-As previously mentioned, there are differences between users' average similarity, that suggest the presence of different friendship patterns.
+Finally, this set is compared with the original set of followees of user $u$.
+To quantify the effectiveness of this method we calculated the average PPV(positive predictive values) for all the central users, i.e., the average of the fraction of followees that were correctly predicted.
+As previously mentioned, there are differences between users' average similarity, that suggest the presence of different following patterns.
 Thus, we repeated our analysis for users with different values of similarity, e.g. 0, 0.2, 0.4 and 0.6, along with considering all the central users together.